stevencheng1220/VulkanTutorial/README_V2.md

 ### Window surface
 - Window surface creation
+    - In Vulkan, to connect with the window system and present rendered images, Window System Integration (WSI) extensions like VK_KHR_surface are used.
+    - This extension exposes a VkSurfaceKHR object representing an abstract surface for image presentation.
+The surface is backed by the window created using GLFW.
+    - The VK_KHR_surface extension is automatically enabled as part of the required instance extensions returned by glfwGetRequiredInstanceExtensions.
+The surface creation should be done after instance creation and can influence physical device selection.
 - Querying for presentation support
+    - In Vulkan, querying for presentation support is necessary to determine if a device can present images to a created surface.
+    - Just because the Vulkan implementation supports window system integration doesn't guarantee that every device can do so.
+To check, we use the vkGetPhysicalDeviceSurfaceSupportKHR function to check if a queue family can present images.
+    - By finding a suitable queue family, you can create a logical device that supports both the necessary graphics operations and presenting images to the surface.
 - Creating the presentation queue
+    - Creating the presentation queue in Vulkan involves modifying the logical device creation procedure to include the presentation queue and creating a member variable to hold the queue handle.
+    - The necessary queue families, such as the graphics and present queue families, are identified, and a set is used to store the unique queue families.
+    - Iterate over the set to create VkDeviceQueueCreateInfo structures for each queue family, specifying the queue family index, queue count (usually one), and queue priority.
+    - When creating the logical device, include the VkDeviceQueueCreateInfo structures along with other device creation parameters.
 <br></br>

 ### Swap chain
 - Checking for swap chain support
+    - In Vulkan, the concept of a "default framebuffer" is not present.
+Instead, Vulkan requires the explicit creation of an infrastructure called a swap chain to manage the buffers used for rendering before they are presented on the screen.
+    - The swap chain acts as a queue of images waiting to be displayed.
+The application acquires an image from the swap chain to render to it and then returns it back to the queue.
+    - The specific behavior of the queue and the conditions for presenting an image depend on the swap chain configuration, but its main purpose is to synchronize the presentation of images with the screen's refresh rate.
+    - Before creating a swap chain, it is necessary to check for swap chain support.
+Not all graphics cards are capable of directly presenting images to a screen, especially those designed for servers that lack display outputs.
+    - Additionally, since image presentation is closely tied to the window system and surfaces associated with windows, it is not part of the core Vulkan functionality.
+    - To use the swap chain, the application needs to enable the VK_KHR_swapchain device extension after verifying its support by querying for its availability.
 - Enabling device extensions
+    - To enable the VK_KHR_swapchain extension in Vulkan for working with the swap chain, you need to modify the logical device creation structure.
+    - Instead of setting createInfo.enabledExtensionCount to 0, you set it to the number of enabled extensions (in this case, the VK_KHR_swapchain extension).
+Additionally, createInfo.ppEnabledExtensionNames should be set to an array containing the names of the enabled extensions.
 - Querying details of swap chain support
+    - When working with Vulkan, it is not enough to simply check if a swap chain is available.
+There are three main properties that need to be checked before proceeding with swap chain creation:
+        1. Basic surface capabilities
+            - This includes information such as the minimum and maximum number of images in the swap chain and the minimum and maximum width and height of the images.
+            - These capabilities help determine the appropriate settings for the swap chain to ensure it can function correctly with the window surface.
+        2. Surface formats
+            - This property refers to the pixel format and color space of the images in the swap chain.
+Different platforms and systems may support different formats and color spaces.
+            - Querying the available surface formats allows the application to select the most suitable format for rendering and displaying images.
+        3. Presentation modes
+            - The presentation mode determines how the images in the swap chain are presented to the screen.
+Different modes may offer different synchronization and display behaviors.
 - Choosing the right settings for the swap chain
+    - It is crucial to choose the optimal settings for the swap chain.
+This involves determining the surface format (color depth), presentation mode (conditions for swapping images to the screen), and swap extent (resolution of images in the swap chain).
+    - By querying the available surface formats, presentation modes, and surface capabilities, you can select the most suitable options based on factors such as color depth, desired performance, synchronization, and window system constraints.
 - Creating the swap chain
+    - The createSwapChain function is called after logical device creation in the initVulkan function.
+Within the createSwapChain function, the surface format, presentation mode, swap extent, and other relevant settings are determined.
+    - Finally, the swap chain is created using the vkCreateSwapchainKHR function, ensuring that the swap chain is properly configured for synchronized image presentation with the screen.
 - Retrieving the swap chain images
+    - To summarize, after creating the swap chain in Vulkan, the next step is to retrieve the handles of the VkImages within the swap chain.
+This can be done by calling vkGetSwapchainImagesKHR function.
+    - First, query the number of images in the swap chain to resize the container accordingly.
+Then, call vkGetSwapchainImagesKHR again to retrieve the handles and store them in a vector.
+These handles will be used for rendering operations.
+    - No explicit cleanup is needed for the swap chain images as they will be automatically cleaned up when the swap chain is destroyed.
 <br></br>